boxwise/dropapp/DATABASE.md

 ### Drop app core tables for stock, warehouse, shop ###

-- bases (App doesnt function without at least one record)
+- camps (App doesnt function without at least one record, connected to Base menu)
 - genders (Not user editable, table with all records that need to be present)
 - itemsout (Hans added this for stats reasons, not necessary for daily operations.
 No record necessary)
 - locations (Locations, at least one record per base necessary)